petepm/Singleton/lyrics.md

 ## Chorus 2

-I'm stuck in constant town
+I always said I'd need a tissue
+But now it's in a different way
-Count down the times
+Count down the times I had no tears
 Fall on my face
-And now it's coming back to you
+And now it's running back to you

 ## Post-chorus

 I saw she likes her fucking punk songs
 I'd sit and bear them all day long
+Then lay there all night
+On a pull-out couch
+With tiny ice cube tray
+Cursed with nothing normal to say

 ## Intro return